SysAdminDoc/ImageFormats2025/README.md

 - ✅ **Built-In Alpha & Animation** – Simplifies asset pipelines for modern web apps.

 **Cons**
-- ❌ **No HDR/Wide Color** – Limited to 8-bit and sRGB, which isn’t future-proof.
+- ❌ **No HDR/Wide Color** – Limited to 8-bit and sRGB, which isn't future-proof.
 - ❌ **Visible Compression Artifacts** – Aggressive compression can lead to quality degradation.
 - ❌ **Legacy Foundations** – Based on the older VP8 codec, which lacks the efficiency of modern codecs.
 - ❌ **File Size Ceiling** – Less efficient than AVIF and JPEG XL at extreme compression levels or high resolutions.